har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 4 seconds.
-The last 5 good readings are averaged and transmitted to the IOT website Thingspeak along with the battery voltage.
+The last 5 good readings are averaged and published (along with the battery voltage) to your channel on the IOT website Thingspeak.

 ## Development Environment

 * Protoype board with ESP8285 (ESP8266 with built-in 1MB flash), MCP73831 Lipoly charger, 500mAh Lipoly battery.
-* home-brew MAX30102 breakout board (MAX30102 modules are available on AliExpress)
+* Home-brew MAX30102 breakout board.
+Modules are available on AliExpress.
 * Arduino 1.8.12 on Ubuntu 20.04 amdx64

 ## Prototype